 Dentists were able to use RingCentral Video for telehealth sessions—which, as Dr. Dorfman says, creates a much better patient experience because a face-to-face conversation helps put them at ease.
 “It’s also great for triaging and pre-qualifying patients before deciding whether they need to come in for emergency care,” she says.

-Here’s a quick look at how RingCentral Video works:
+Here’s a quick look at how the RingCentral app works:

 Now, the whole team was able to take and make calls on the office lines through the RingCentral app on their laptops and cell phones.
 As Dr. Dorfman explains, one benefit of this was that the practice’s billing manager was able to stay productive—even while self-isolating after her mother got sick.